FTD-YI/TestCoreML/README.md

 # TestCoreML

-An object recognition demo using the coreML framework.
+A camera object recognition demo using the CoreML & AVCam framework.

 Required XCode 9 & iOS 11.